 We note that both NIT and TTE equations of motion allow us to further improve the accuracy of our waveforms by replacing the adiabatic terms with higher accuracy interpolants calculated from the asymptotic energy and angular momentum fluxes.
-Making this improvement can result in phase differences ranging from tens to tens of thousands of radians for multi-year long EMRIs.
+Making this improvement can result in phase differences ranging from tens to tens of thousands of radians for multi-year-long EMRIs.
 This highlights the necessity of efficient gravitational wave flux codes for both adiabatic and post-adiabatic EMRI waveforms~\cite{Hughes2021}.

-This work only incorporates first order GSF results.
-Post-adiabatic waveforms will require second order results not only to reach $\mathcal{O}(\mr^0)$ accuracy in the phases~\cite{Hinderer2008}, but also, as was noted in paper II, to produce gauge invariant waveforms~\cite{Lynch:2021ogr}.
-As such, the inspirals and waveforms produced here are only representative of the out-going radiation gauge.
-While second order results are not currently available for Kerr orbits, our framework can accommodate them when they become available.
+This work only incorporates first-order GSF results.
+Post-adiabatic waveforms will require second-order results not only to reach $\mathcal{O}(\mr^0)$ accuracy in the phases~\cite{Hinderer2008} but also, as was noted in paper II, to produce gauge-invariant waveforms~\cite{Lynch:2021ogr}.
+As such, the inspirals and waveforms produced here are only representative of the outgoing radiation gauge.

+Thus, when second order effects are available for Kerr orbits, they should be folded into our framework.
+However, care should be taken as current second order calculations are produced assuming two-timescale expanded equations of motion and not assuming osculating geodesics and then performing the two-timescale expansion, as we have done.

-We are also missing any post-adiabatic contributions due to the spin of the secondary~\cite{Skoupy:2021asz,Piovano:2020zin,Piovano:2021iwv,Mathews:2021rod,Drummond:2022xej,Drummond:2022efc,Skoupy:2023lih}.
-Incorporating the linear in spin contribution to the energy and angular momentum fluxes into our averaged equations should be straightforward.
+We are also missing any post-adiabatic contributions due to the spin of the secondary~\cite{Skoupy:2021asz,Piovano:2020zin,Piovano:2021iwv,Mathews:2021rod,Drummond:2022xej,Drummond:2022efc,Skoupy:2023lih,Drummond:2023loz,Drummond:2023wqc}.
+Incorporating the linear-in-spin contribution to the energy and angular momentum fluxes into our averaged equations should be straightforward.
 However, incorporating the conservative effects from the Mathisson-Papapetrou-Dixon equations will require careful consideration and will be the subject of future work.